pizofreude/pizofreude-hashnode-blog-backup/clu5ep8ib000408l4b3xwez9m.md

 ## **Step 3: Exploratory Data Analysis (EDA) and Visualization**

-Armed with a clean dataset, we can then embark on the exploratory data analysis (EDA) phase, delving deep into the intricacies of our data to uncover meaningful patterns and trends.
+Armed with a clean dataset, we can start on the exploratory data analysis (EDA) phase, delving deep into the intricacies of our data to uncover meaningful patterns and trends.
 Visualization tools such as Excel and Tableau serve as our trusted companions, allowing us to transform raw numbers into insightful charts and graphs.
 Open-source enthusiast?
 Look for Metabase, Superset and Redash.
 Pythonista?
 Hop on board, you’re very well welcomed and well-equipped.
 In fact, you’re gonna love this:

 %[https://youtu.be/Liv6eeb1VfE?si=U0Fw88WMbT7JJbc2]